Fuchida/posts/bit-counting.md

 and returns the number of bits that are equal to one in the binary representation of that number.

 The binary representation of 1234 is 10011010010, so the function should return 5 in this case.
-This is beause there are five "1" or bits that are set in 10011010010
+Because there are five "1" or bits that are set in 10011010010.

 ###Solution: